 Their company logo is “Architecture You Can Wear” and when you see their collection, you will understand how apt the logo is.

 One of the featured architects is Denis Guidone, a designer and architect who has had his hands in a wide swath of design projects.
-One of his creations is the Projects Red Suprematism Watch, which retails for $140 (click for the Amazon price).
+One of his creations is the Projects Red Suprematism Watch (click for the Amazon price).

 The gray hour hand and black minute hand spin in the center of an all-white face, while a red second box floats around the middle.
 This is another minimalist-influenced watch that gets points for how well the unique design is integrated into the watch functionality.